DryDragon10/CandleGenie-Pancakeswap-Fully-Automated-Prediction-Bot-RSI-Crossover/readme.txt

 *********************** Start 1 minute or more before next round ************************

-Please report any bugs or issues, soon an interactive UI version will be released with many indicators.
+Please report any bugs or issues, soon a interactive UI version will be released with many indicators.

 If timesync gets off it may need a restart.
 Sometimes candlegenie will end round 1min early and mess up sync.
 Working on a fix currently